 Faster review and approval

 It’s up to the system to route documents to be reviewed by the relevant employees, ensuring final approval is received on all documents before they are used and distributed.
 Automated digitized solutions

 have intelligent business rules that make room for deviations in the process when necessary.

 When the Training Management system is integrated with a document control system, companies can easily define which employee needs training on each document.
-The systems updates training records, allows self-training, and automatically updates employee status when training has been completed.
+The system updates training records, allows self-training, and automatically updates employee status when training has been completed.

 When the reporting system is integrated with good document control, employees can quickly and effectively look at data to run the necessary reports.
 Visibility allows employees to look at data and keep business processes consistent and controlled.

 Keep data secure through intuitive filtering

 A centralized system doesn’t mean that all users should be granted access.
 For security reasons, employees should only have the appropriate access to documents needed for them to approve, review, and make any necessary changes.
 A document control system allows you to filter and secure data thus limiting visibility data to only what is relevant to each user.

 In conclusion, document control systems are put in place to ensure manufacturers are building products that are reliable and safe.
 ISO and FDA regulations are enforced to ensure that both process and documentation follow pre-approved methods.

 For a company to thrive, it needs to recognize that compliance is a necessary tool that will give it a competitive edge.
 Achieving and maintaining compliance ultimately leads to efficiency and better output.
 Having an automated digitized solution helps you achieve all that by eliminating manual processes that are prone to error, giving your the ability to filter access, automate redundant processes, and ensure the correct routing and workflows.